todogroup/osposurvey/2023/questions.md

 * Cost savings
 * Other (please specify)

-* 18. What are the top three challenges your open source program or initiative faces?(select three)
+18. What are the top three challenges your open source program or initiative faces? (select three)
 * Finding and recruiting open source developers
 * Ability to inﬂuence open source projects
 * Executive awareness and support